SCU DempseyCronin Invitational

-Santa Clara University Philalethic Debating Society invites you and your squad to participate in the Rev. James J. Dempsey SJ- Marty Cronin Invitational Speech and Debate Tournament to be held on the weekend before Thanksgiving, Friday-Sunday, November 21-23, 2014.
+Santa Clara University Philalethic Debating Society invites you and your squad to participate in the Rev. James J. Dempsey SJ- Marty Cronin Invitational Speech and Debate Tournament to be held on the revised weekend Friday-Sunday, November 22-24, 2019.

 The tournament is named in honor of the late Rev. James J. Dempsey, S.J. and Coach Marty Cronin.
 Fr.
 Dempsey was a long time college coach at Santa Clara University and co-founder of the collegiate Northern California Forensic Association, the regional league that exits today.
 Mr. Marty Cronin was an outstanding teacher and coach at both Santa Clara University and Douglas County High School in Nevada where he was also a league officer and mentor to many debaters and secondary coaches.
 He was a past officer in the Nevada state high school forensic association and active in state politics.
 Both Fr.
 Dempsey and Marty Cronin personified what is great about forensics and debate education.

-Again this year we're asking schools to call in to confirm registration the Thursday afternoon before the tourney to expedite early rounds on Friday and Saturday.
-We are starting ALL debate events Friday to end earlier on Sunday with elims.
-Sunday elimination rounds are staggered between debate and events.
+Again this year we're asking schools this year to call in to confirm registration the Thursday night before the tourney to expedite early rounds on Friday and Saturday.

 If you have any questions regarding the tournament or registration, please email Melan Jaich (firstname.lastname@example.org).

-The system will accept entries and changes until NOON Monday, November 17, 2014.
+The system will accept new entries until NOON Friday, November 15 2019.
 Make drops and adds on the web page after that up until the tournament begins.
-All space in debate and events will be allocated on a first come, first served basis; register early.
-Changes or drops after Monday, November 17, 2014 at NOON will be charged a $10 nuisance fee.
-All schools must phone in Thursday, November 20, 2014, to confirm their registration to 408.554.4793.
-Schools not phoning may have their registration canceled.
+However, changes or drops made after Wednesday, November 20, 2019 at NOON will be charged a $10 nuisance fee.
+All space in debate and speech will be allocated on a first come, first served basis; register early.

 Use this form to compute how much you will owe at registration: